14.5. Principles of classification and finding the correct class for specific items

 Virtual goods

 Virtual goods are digital objects used in online virtual environments.
-Virtual goods are correctly classified in Class 9 because the goods to which they relate consist essentially of data.
+Virtual goods are correctly classified in class 9 because the goods to which they relate consist essentially of data.
 However, terms such as “virtual goods” or “downloadable goods” alone lack specificity and are not acceptable.
 Applications must specify the exact nature of the virtual goods (such as software, image files, music, or clothing).

 For example:

-Class 9: downloadable virtual clothing
+Class 9: Downloadable virtual clothing

 Services relating to virtual goods will fall into other classes depending on the nature of the service.